technion/messagesodium/README.md

 # Messagesodium

-Project status: Turbo Pre-alpha
+Project status: 1.0 Release candidate

 Patches Cookiestore to use libsodium for encryption and verification.

 # Cookistore

 Rails [Cookiestore](https://www.justinweiss.com/articles/how-rails-sessions-work/) is a heavily underrated feature.
-It bought commonsense to session management at a time when [saving every user session in its own tmpfile on a server](http://php.net/manual/en/function.session-start.php) was slow and unreasonable to scale, and XXX.
+It bought commonsense to session management at a time when [saving every user session in its own tmpfile on a server](http://php.net/manual/en/function.session-start.php) was slow and unreasonable to scale.
+And finally it avoided by default the horrible security issues we've seen with directly storing session variables in a cookie.

 This gem brings an alternative backend to CookieStore.